marypiper/bcbio_single_cell_workflow/lessons/03_clustering_report.md

 # Seurat clustering of cells

 1. We will perform clustering using the output from our QC analysis.
-To use the filtered data, fill in the `params` for `bcbFile` with the path to the filtered output data.
+To use the filtered data, fill in the `params` for `bcbFile` with the path to the filtered output data:

 ```r
 title: "Seurat Clustering"